OpenLiberty/sample-langchain4j/rag/README.md

 - Navigate to http://localhost:9080/mongo to use the chat application

 - Navigate to http://localhost:9080/openapi/ui/ to see the OpenAPI user interface (UI) that provides API documentation and a client to test the API endpoints for mongoDB.
+  - Upon trying a particular api, authentication is required.
+  - The admin (read/write full access) and user (read only access) security roles are created.
+  - For full admin access: username = bob , password = bobpwd
+  - For read only access: username = alice , password = alicepwd
+  - Example: Bob is a member of group admin and Alice is a member of group user

 - At the prompt, try the following message examples: